cschech/CBSD/README.md

 you can do the same with the .rd kernel

 3. minimally put the sha256 checksum and the signature that are on the http site inside the release media image. and a manifest of all files in each installset and their correct signatures

+for the least attack surface reorder only after compiling when shutting down or at end of fresh install

+at startup always has a maximum allowance for tampering/interfering with other services, also slows down boot at the most important stage

+Lots of ways to solve the problem adequately and little downside.

 Sincerely,